nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

   - For initial discussion about this library implementation you can see [RFC #245](https://github.com/nim-lang/RFCs/issues/245)
   - First implementation [PR](https://github.com/nim-lang/fusion/pull/33) also has some discussions that led to partial implementation change.
-  - Current implementation does not require changing language syntax **at all**, but suggestion was made to make `let` usable in contexts other than direct variable declaration, making it possible for syntaxes like `let [all elems] = @[1, 2, 3, 4]` as opposed to current `[all @elems] := @[1, 2, 3, 4]`.
+  - Current implementation does not require changing language syntax **at all**, but a suggestion was made to make `let` usable in contexts other than direct variable declaration, making it possible for syntaxes like `let [all elems] = @[1, 2, 3, 4]` as opposed to current `[all @elems] := @[1, 2, 3, 4]`.
     Latter one, while not particularly different, creates new way of introducing variables, which might be unwanted.